sheldonhull/sheldonhull.hugo/content/blog/infrastructure-as-code.md

 date: 2019-03-28 23:30:00 -0500
 title: Infrastructure as Code
 slug: infrastructure-as-code
-excerpt: Seems like everything wants to "be code" in the jargon of the modern devops revolution. - Infrastructure as Code - Security as Code - etc
+summary: Seems like everything wants to "be code" in the jargon of the modern devops revolution. - Infrastructure as Code - Security as Code - etc
 tags:
 - iac